Yunshu921/Analysis-factors-determining-U.S.-Stock-return-rate/README.md

-#  Revisiting the generalized linear models for MPs ingestion in fishes
+#  Analysis factors determining U.S. Stock return rate

 ## Overview

-This repo contains the code and data to produce 1) a paper which is a reproduction of https://github.com/GCov/A-Bayesian-analysis-of-the-factors-determining-microplastics-ingestion-in-fishes.git.
-2) replications of the generalized linear models and some plots.
+This repo contains the code and data to produce a paper that analyzes the correlation between U.S. stock return rate and PE rate and industry in between 2010 to 2024, using data from the World Bank.

 ## File Structure